How are we building the network?

-Here’s an example of the journey DSSB and its partners take to ensure we can connect homes and businesses to fibre broadband with speeds of at least 24Mbps.
+Here’s an example of the journey DSSB and its partners took throughout the programme, to ensure we could connect homes and businesses to fibre broadband with speeds of at least 24Mbps.
 Some stages may differ depending on the type of technology solution used.

 You're in scope for fibre broadband plans but we haven't started work yet.
 Plans may be part of the Digital Scotland programme or through a commercial programme.
 When work begins you will move into the “Design” Phase of the journey.

 The overall Openreach network plan is based on everything that’s up poles and down holes, and on the street.

 DESIGN (typically takes 12 months from this stage to being able to place an order).

 The first step in delivering to a particular location is to carry out initial planning based on Openreach network records.
 At the end of this design process, we’ll have a blueprint in place for delivering fibre to your area.